jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 At the core of The Slow Knife is a 52-card deck of prompts that asks probing, establishing questions about your villainous characters and their dishonourable lives.
 You'll take turns answering from this deck, building out the story of your character as you pass through the years.
 After resolving each card, you'll consider the board in front of you and add cards and connections to reflect what you've added to the story.

+(alt text: Three tarot-sized playing cards are mocked up here, spread on a pink surface.
+Only one card is fully visible, and reads: “The Knife’s revenge is complete.
+Each answer: How do they unmask themselves to you?
+What, if anything, are you left with?”.)
 Card mockups from the playtest

 The board is the other major component of the game.
 As you progress through the game your host of characters and events will swell—the board is how you record that information so you can maintain and complete story beats.
 It's also a really fun artefact of play, something you can imagine hanging on the wall of your single-minded protagonist.